-Somerset County Council is renegotiating its contract with South West One – the controversial company that runs ‘back-office’ services for various local authorities.
+Somerset County Council is renegotiating its contract with South West One – the controversial company that runs ‘back-office’ services for

 The partnership, set up in 2007, involves Somerset County Council, Taunton Deane Council, Avon and Somerset Police and IBM.